akshita1000/myproject/README.md

 custom snack bar

-# Install animatable library from 'react-native-animatable'
+# Install animatable library from 'react-native-animatable' and call the component in screen
 `<Snackbar />`

 # pass props in text